dilekha2001/sl-flavor-agent/README.md

 | dessert | watalappan.txt, curd_and_treacle.txt | ✅ Yes |
 | mild curry | potato_curry.txt, pumpkin_curry.txt | ✅ Yes |

 3 out of 5 were clean hits.
-The one clear failure ("vegetarian dish") happened because nothing in the corpus is tagged by diet — the retriever just matches on generic curry text.
+The one clear failure ("vegetarian dish") happened because nothing in the corpus is tagged by diet, the retriever just matches on generic curry text.
 Adding a `diet` metadata field would fix this.

 ## Models used